Stirling Network for Curriculum Studies

-The Network aims to build understanding and to influence curriculum development at a number of inter-related levels:
+The Network aims to build understanding and to influence curriculum making across multiple sites of activity within education systems:

-If you are interested in being more involved with the Curriculum Network and/or would like to be added to our mailing list to ensure you receive information and updates as soon as they are available please register your interest above.
+If you are interested in being more involved with the Curriculum Network and/or would like to be added to our mailing list to ensure you receive information and updates as soon as they are available please register.

 Our Curriculum Network complements the work of the research groups in the Faculty of Social Sciences, and also involves members from other universities as well as policy makers, policy developers, practitioners and other interested stakeholders.